Back to all

 Alex

-More than half of children in foster care have developmental disabilities or delays.
+Best estimates suggest that half of children in foster care have developmental disabilities or delays.
+Timely educational supports are critical for their success.

 *Details modified to protect the child’s identity.